naninovel/docs/docs/en/guide/configuration.md

 Graph Auto Align Padding | (10.00, 0.00) | Padding to add for each node when performing auto align.
 Show Synopsis | True | Whether to show fist comment lines of the script inside the graph node.
 Graph Custom Style Sheet | Null | Allows modifying default style of the script graph.
-Enable Community Modding | False | Whether to allow adding external naninovel scripts to the build.
+Enable Community Modding | False | Whether to allow adding external scenario scripts to the build.
-External Loader | Scripts- (Local) | Configuration of the resource loader used with external naninovel script resources.
+External Loader | Scripts- (Local) | Configuration of the resource loader used to locate external scenario script resources.<br><br>Note that the 'External' loader is used only to locate the scripts; you still need to configure 'Loader' to actually load them; see the  'Community Modding' guide for more info.

 </div>